 Your glycemic response is the effect that a specific food has on your blood sugar.

-Eating a meal low in sugar and higher in fat and protein will trigger a much smaller glycemic response — not as much sugar in the blood.
+While eating a meal rich in sugar will trigger a large glycemic response — aka, sugar in your bloodstream — eating a meal low in sugar and higher in fat and protein will trigger a much smaller glycemic response — less sugar in the blood.

-Having a lot of sugar in your blood is not a good thing.
-This is where insulin comes in.
-The more blood sugar present, the more insulin you need to shuttle that sugar out of your blood and into energy-hungry cells.
+The more blood sugar present, the more insulin you need.
+Its job is to shuttle that sugar out of your blood and into energy-hungry cells.

-If you’re on a low-carb diet or are avoiding sugar because you have diabetes, the main benefit of a low-carb diet is controlling the amount of sugar in your blood and keeping insulin from working too hard.
+If you’re on a low-carb diet or are avoiding sugar because you have diabetes, the main benefit of a low-carb diet is controlling the amount of sugar in your blood and keeping insulin response as low as possible.

 How Sugar Alcohols Work

-Unlike sugar and sugar-containing sweeteners, sugar alcohols are not completely absorbed by your body.
+Unlike sugar and sugar-based sweeteners, sugar alcohols are not completely absorbed by your body.

-When sugar alcohols reach your small intestine, instead of being rapidly absorbed and entering circulation, they are only partly absorbed — and pretty slowly at that.
+When sugar alcohols reach your small intestine, instead of being rapidly absorbed and entering circulation, they’re only partly absorbed — and very slowly.

 The remaining unabsorbed sugar alcohol moves on to your large intestine, never making it into your bloodstream.